Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Plains forecast update for April 14

-The atmosphere has been playing some tricks on storm observers this week, most notably the surprise quality tornado event in the Texas panhandle today (Friday) with less than 10 knots of midlevel flow aloft!
+The atmosphere has been playing some tricks on storm photographers this week, most notably the surprise quality tornado event in the Texas panhandle today (Friday) with less than 10 knots of midlevel flow aloft!
 The medium-range models have been flip-flopping on the system next week, with an "outbreakish" negatively-tilted wave overspreading the Plains in the Friday-Saturday timeframe:

 This wave is preceded by a multi-day episode of 30-40 knot midlevel southwesterly flow over "doable" moisture starting on Wednesday of next week.
 It has my attention for sure, but given the models' performace as of late, I am not above 50% on heading out for a Plains trip just yet.
 If next week plays out as things are shown right now, I'd be out of here Tuesday night for a trip that could last through the weekend.
 If the models can stay stable on this pattern, my confidence levels for a trip starting on April 18 will go up 10% with each passing day.